Christian values

-Christian values historically refers to values derived from the teachings of Jesus Christ.
+Christian values historically refer to values derived from the teachings of Jesus Christ.
 The term has various applications and meanings, and specific definitions can vary widely between denominations, geographical locations, historical contexts, and different schools of thought.
 Christian values also relate to the Christian identity in identity politics.

 Values

-Contemporary Christian values are based on the teachings of Jesus in the Bible, including love, compassion, integrity, and justice.
+Contemporary Christian values are based on the teachings of Jesus in the Bible, including love, compassion, empathy, integrity, and justice.
 They guide how Christians live their lives and interact with others.